A13X9/PythonExperiments/README.md

 # PythonExperiments
-Quick and Fun projects using Python
+Quick and Fun Projects Using Python

 Currently contains: